This site now replaces www.easy2boot.com (due to technical difficulties which could not be fixed).

 How E2B was born

 1. First, I started investigating grub4dos and other boot managers/boot loaders such as syslinux and grub/grub2 in order to boot different payloads from a USB drive.
 I spent a lot of time on the reboot.pro forum and experimenting with USB drives!
 There was lots of information, but it was spread out all over the forums.
 There did not seem to be a good single source of information.
-Along the way, I added many ‘Tutorial’ and ‘How to’ articles to the RMPrepUSB.com website which I started as a blog for me and others to reference.
-I found the existing solutions like Multiboot, YUMI, XBoot, etc. very frustrating, often they would not work with old or very new releases of Linux LiveCD ISOs and you then had to wait for the next version to be released before you could boot the latest Linux distro.
+Along the way, I added many 'Tutorial' and 'How to' articles to my RMPrepUSB.com website which I started as a blog for me and others to reference.
+I found the existing solutions like Multiboot, YUMI, XBoot, etc. to be very frustrating, often they would not work with old or very new releases of Linux LiveCD ISOs and you often had to wait for the next version to be released before you could boot the latest Linux distro.

-3. I then took this a step further by using the partnew command to also mount ext2-formatted files and use them for persistence for some linux ISOs.
+3. I then took this a step further by using the partnew command to also mount ext2-formatted files and use them for persistence for some Linux ISOs.
 I added the ability to create these files using RMPrepUSB.exe or the Make_Ext.exe utility included in E2B.

 6. Next, I wanted to perform UEFI-booting and installs.
 Using a multiboot UEFI-boot manager/loader turned out to be complicated, buggy and unreliable - Secure Boot also added a level of incompatibility!
 One day I had the idea of making an image of a UEFI FAT32 partition and using the grub4dos partnew command to replace the whole partition table with a single entry for that FAT32 partition.
 I tried it and it worked!
-This also had the advantage that it does not break the secure boot ‘chain-of-trust’ because no extra bootloader code is involved and it keeps each ‘image’ completely separate so that they can be simply added or deleted from the E2B USB drive.
+This also had the advantage that it does not break the secure boot 'chain-of-trust' because no extra bootloader code is involved and it keeps each 'image' completely separate so that they can be simply added or deleted from the E2B USB drive.
 I am a great believer in the KISS principle!
-The big disadvantage is that you need to be able to boot in MBR-mode to grub4dos in order to select the partition image in the first place, so I wrote the Switch_E2B.exe utility to ‘switch-in’ the partition image under Windows first (so not quite as perfect as I would have liked – but hey, it works!).
+One disadvantage is that you need to be able to boot in MBR-mode to grub4dos in order to select the partition image in the first place, so I wrote the Switch_E2B.exe utility to 'switch-in' the partition image under Windows first (so not quite as perfect as I would have liked - but hey, it works!).
 The Windows MakePartImage.cmd (MPI) script will convert ISOs, zip files, USB drives, etc. into a .imgPTN file.

 7. I realised that grub (not grub4dos, but grub2) could boot, via UEFI, directly from an ISO.
-It required special ‘bespoke’ grub commands which are specific to each ISO, but it did allow us to boot some Linux ISOs that could not be booted using .imgPTN files (because those ISOs did not actually contain UEFI boot files!).
+It required special 'bespoke' grub commands which are specific to each ISO, but it did allow us to boot some Linux ISOs that could not be booted using .imgPTN files (because those ISOs did not actually contain UEFI boot files!).
 This led to the additional grub2 menu system which can be added to E2B.
-This package has now been superseded by agFM.
+(This package has now been abandoned and is superseded by agFM).

 8. My attention was drawn to the Snappy Driver utility (which can install Windows drivers), Chocolatey (which can install applications) and WSUS Offline Updater (which can install Windows Updates offline), so I devised a way to be able to automatically install Windows drivers + applications + updates without needing to change the Microsoft Windows install ISOs in any way, using SDI_CHOCO scripts.